 “Here’s how I like to put it: You want your plants to freeze wet.”

-Even on those occasional 50 – 70 degree days we randomly get in January or February, it’s a good idea to water your shrubs.
+Even on those occasional 50 – 70 degree days we randomly get in January or February, watering your shrubs is a good idea.
 “I do it in my yard,” Michael says.
 “Some people think it’s crazy, but it’s good for the plants.”

 How to Properly Water